CASE STUDY: ENGINEERING PERMIT

 An up-and-coming establishment of engineers in the business of building power plants was looking to expand in their location.
 To do this, the company needed to appeal a permit to the city.
 Although they were effortlessly able to gather the necessary content needed to create the permit proposal, assembling the information into a cohesive document proved to be more difficult than they originally anticipated due to the fact that multiple engineers’ submissions clashed with one another.
 Therefore, the client contacted Essential Data Corporation to conform and finalize the permit.

-By providing a writer who specialized in power projects and had copious experience with projects such as this one, Essential Data Corporation was able to quickly and smoothly solve the client’s permit problem.
+By providing a writer who specialized in power projects and had copious experience with projects such as this one, Essential Data Corporation was able to solve the client’s permit problem quickly and smoothly.
 EDC’s writer managed to take twenty different documents submitted by the engineers and compiled them into one comprehensive permit and eliminated redundancies in a matter of weeks.

 Benefits for the Client